-Prerequisite(s): ENGL-100, HSPM program acceptance
+Prerequisite(s): ENGL-100 or ENGL-101, HSPM program acceptance Corequisite(s): none

 HSPM 275 Dark Tourism

 Students will explore historical locations that fall under the realm of dark tourism.
 These sites are typically associated with some type of death or tragedy.
 The value of this exploration is considering the historical significance rather than the association with death and suffering.
 Students will understand the type of traveler that visits these locations and their motivation for visiting.